 Beginning in 1950 the United Artists Theatre Circuit operated the house themselves as the UA Four Star after the consent decree forced Fox West Coast to give up many theatres.
 Thanks to Joe Vogel for finding this February 4, 1950 Boxoffice article that listed twelve California theatres that Fox had been operating that would go to the newly reactivated UATC.
 Earlier they had taken over the Loew's State in downtown L.A.

 A 1951 ad for the premiere of "Ace in The Hole" with Kirk Douglas attending.
-Thanks to Ken McIntryre for posting the ad on the Photos of Los Angeles Facebook page.
+Thanks to Ken McIntryre for posting the ad on the Photos of Los Angeles Facebook group.

 The theatre hosted many major runs including the premiere and a reserved seat engagement of "Julius Caesar" in 1953.
-Thanks to Ken McIntyre for adding the article as a comment on a thread about the theatre on the Photos of Los Angeles Facebook page.
+Thanks to Ken McIntyre for adding the article as a comment on a thread about the theatre on the Photos of Los Angeles private Facebook group.

 A February 1955 ad for the UA houses in the L.A. area.
 Thanks to Ken McIntyre for the ad.